-12. Lease liabilities
+10. Lease liabilities

-The lease balances below have been recognised from the sub-lease of office space and warehouse space from Safic Proprietary Limited with an option to renew, since Safic has the current primary contract with the lessor, the lease in respect of Safic has been calculated to the end of Safic's lease term which is September 2023 (2021: June 2023).
-In the prior year, Ion exchange Safic also sub-let warehouse space and a forklift from Floorworx Proprietary Limited, Floorworx had the primary contract that ended in September 2021.
+The lease balances below have been recognised from the new lease of office space and warehouse space from Safic Facility Management Services Proprietary Limited until 31 March 2028, with an option to renew (2023: sub-lease of office space and warehouse space from Safic Proprietary Limited with an option to renew, since Safic had the prior primary lease contract with the lessor, the lease in respect of Safic had been calculated to the end of Safic's lease term which was September 2023).
+In the prior year, Ion Exchange Safic also sub-let a forklift from Safic, since Safic had the primary contract with the lessor, the lease in respect of Safic was calculated to the end of Safic's lease term which was September 2023.